smizoe/hadoop-test-env/README.md

 You can build an image and attach to a container by running:

 ```
-$ docker-machine create --driver virtualbox dev
-$ ./run.sh # by default, this creates a image named 'hadoop_test_env' on vm 'dev'
+$ ./run.sh # by default, this creates a image named 'hadoop_test_env'
 ```